 Bibimbap is a signature dish of Korean cuisine.
 Its main component is a bowl of white rice, which is adorned with a variety of seasoned vegetables and a spicy sauce.
 Bibimbap may come with beef, chicken, seafood, tofu or an egg, but pairing only veggies with the rice keeps the dish's calorie count total relatively low.

-The vegetables and other ingredients used in bibimbap help determine how many calories it has per serving.
+The vegetables and other ingredients used in bibimbap help determine how many calories it has per serving, and you can easily track this using an online calorie counter.
 A homemade version that uses spinach, bell pepper, garlic, avocado and eggs in combination with oil, salt, soy sauce and sriracha has 530 calories in a single serving.
 A version prepared with rice wine, oil, soy sauce and vinegar as a marinade, tofu instead of eggs and cucumbers, carrots, spinach and mushrooms as the veggies has about 320 calories in a single serving.

 If you order vegetable bibimbap at a restaurant, keep in mind that a serving size is not always the same as a portion size.
 The portion of bibimbap you get may contain multiple servings of the dish, which will make the total calorie count much higher.